 As at the date of this Prospectus, the exit by the United Kingdom from the EU ("Brexit") has resulted in global economic and political uncertainty and it is unknown what the impact shall be on the economic or political environment of each of the United Kingdom and the EU.

 On 29 March 2017, the United Kingdom's government gave notice of its intention to withdraw from the EU pursuant to Article 50 on the Treaty of the EU.
 On 31 January 2020 at 11 p.m.
 (London Time), the United Kingdom exited from the EU.
-On the basis of the agreement for an orderly withdrawal of the United Kingdom from the EU, the United Kingdom benefits from a transitionary period, pursuant to which all EU Treaties and EU legislation still apply to the United Kingdom.
-This transitionary period ends on 31 December 2020.
-At the end of this transitionary period and in the absence of agreement determining the terms of the United Kingdom's relationship with the EU, the United Kingdom will be considered a third country as of 1 January 2021.
+On the basis of the agreement for an orderly withdrawal of the United

+Kingdom from the EU, the United Kingdom benefited from a transitionary period, pursuant to which all EU Treaties and EU legislation still applied to the United Kingdom.
+This transitionary period ended on 31 December 2020.
+Since the end of this transitionary period, the United Kingdom is considered a third country.

-Negotiations have commenced seeking to determine the terms of the United Kingdom's relationship with the EU, including the terms of trade between the United Kingdom and the EU, after such transitionary period.
-In addition, the United Kingdom will be required to negotiate with other countries with which the United Kingdom previously traded on the basis of agreements concluded with the EU (having been members thereof).
+An agreement determines the terms of the United Kingdom's relationship with the EU, including the terms of trade between the United Kingdom and the EU, after such transitionary period.
+In addition, the United Kingdom is required to negotiate with other countries with which the United Kingdom previously traded on the basis of agreements concluded with the EU (having been members thereof).